 Building credit with an ITIN follows the same general timeline as building credit from scratch for anyone.

 Most people with no U.S. credit history don't have a scoreable credit file for the first three to six months after opening their first account.
+The earlier you start, the sooner your credit history begins to mature.

 Conclusion